hardcoverapp/hardcover-docs/DEVELOPERS.md

 ### How do I add a new language to the language dropdown?

-The root language should NOT be changed from English. <br>
+The root language should **not** be changed from English.
 To add a new language see [Starlight - Configure i18n](https://starlight.astro.build/guides/i18n/#configure-i18n).

 ### How do I add a translation for an existing language?

-Once a language has been added to the astro config file you can create a new file in the `src/content/docs/` directory inside a folder named with the language code. <br>
+Once a language has been added to the astro config file you can create a new file in the `src/content/docs/` directory inside a folder named with the language code.
 This new file should have the same name as the original file you are translating.

 For example, if you are translating the `src/content/docs/getting-started.mdx` file into Spanish you would create a new file at `src/content/docs/es/getting-started.mdx` with the Spanish translation of the content.